Select a chapter above to begin.

 - Scour and area

-- Meddle with an item
+- Meddle with an itemAttack

 Attack by rolling your weapon’s dice.
 Unarmed attacks always use your single weakest die.
-Brigands roll their single strongest die for unarmed attacks.
+Brigands roll their single strongest die for unarmed attacks.Pathetic Dice are destroyed but are still added to the total.Defense

-Pathetic Dice are destroyed but are still added to the total.If the attacker’s roll is stronger, the defender loses their weakest die.
+Unless surprised, the target of an attack will throw an opposed roll, trying to meet or beat the attacker's roll.Pathetic Dice are destroyed but are still added to the total.If the attacker’s roll is stronger, the defender loses their weakest die.
 If the attacker’s roll is weaker, they miss.
 In melee, the attacker is countered, losing their weakest die.

-If the attacker and defender tie, no damage is dealt.
+At range, the attacker is safe.If the attacker and defender tie, no damage is dealt.
 The two are in gridlock until the next round.Armor and a shields allow for stronger opposed rolls.
 Without them, opposed rolls are made using the defender’s single weakest die.

 ------------------------------------------

-A Pitiful Quack can alter dice at will.
+MAGICA Pitiful Quack can alter dice at will.

 ------------------------------------------